Great Northern Tour - from Westerland to List (including Listland and Keitum)

 Directions

-The tour begins at the Traveling Giant in front of the station.
-From here, it continues to the Brandenburg car park.
+The tour begins at the Travelling Giant statue in the station forecourt.
+From here, we head to the Brandenburg parking lot.
 From there, we follow the cycle path parallel to the beach behind the dunes to Wenningstedt.
-Through Wenningstedt, we cycle past the Haus am Kliff (House on the Cliff) to the village pond.
-Before reaching the Inselcircus grounds, we turn left towards Kampen.
-From here, we follow the cycle path that leads us through Kampen, past the lighthouse, along the old island railway line, through the untouched dune landscape.
-At Blidselbucht, we do not cross the road, but keep left to reach the Alte Listlandstraße (Old Listland Road).
-This takes us west past the shifting dune to the beginning of the Ellenbogen (Elbow), where a detour to Germany's northernmost point is possible.
-From here, we continue along the Mövenbergdeich (Mövenberg Dike) to List.
-There, we cycle south again on the main road past the harbor.
-On the way back, we stay on the paved cycle path parallel to the main road to enjoy the view over the Wadden Sea.
-Past the bird hide, we return to Kampen, where we cycle through the town to the Kupferkanne (copper can).
-From there, we continue directly past the Kampen lighthouse to Braderup, where we take a detour along the Braderup Heath and through the town.
-Via Munkmarsch, we continue to Keitum, where we cycle parallel to the mudflats past St. Severin's Church, the Sylt Museums, and the Harhoog megalithic tomb.
-Via the underpass at Keitum train station and the Siidik (river), we reach the Tinnum meadows, which lead us back to Westerland via rural roads and cycle paths.
+We cycle through Wenningstedt, past the Haus am Kliff (House on the Cliff), to the village pond.
+There, we turn left towards Kampen.
+From here, we follow the cycle path that leads us through Kampen, past the lighthouse, along the old island railway line through the unspoiled dune landscape.
+At Blidselbucht, we don't cross the road, but keep left to reach the Alte Listlandstraße (Old Listland Road).
+This road leads us west past the migrating dune to the beginning of the Ellenbogen (Elbow), where a detour to the northernmost point of Germany is possible.
+From here, we continue on the Mövenbergdeich (Mövenberg Dike) to List.
+There, we cycle along the main road past the harbor, heading south again.
+On the return journey, we stay on the paved cycle path parallel to the road to enjoy the views across the Wadden Sea.
+Passing the bird decoy, we return to Kampen, where we cycle through the town to the Kupferkanne (copper pot).
+From there, we continue directly past the Kampen lighthouse to Braderup, where we make a detour along the Braderup Heath and through the village.
+Via Munkmarsch, we continue to Keitum, where we cycle parallel to the Wadden Sea, passing St. Severin's Church, the Sylt Museums, and the Harhoog megalithic tomb.
+Through the underpass at Keitum train station and the Siidik, we reach the Tinnumer meadows, which lead us back to Westerland via country roads and cycle paths.

 Tour features